recallthis/githubtesting/README.md

 ## Actual/current behaviour

-But if many keys are pressed togoether they are all made in the layer
+But if many keys are pressed together they are all made in the layer.

 ```
 T@nsh Ta Tb       ==> Ab